ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Initialization

-A validator must initial many parameters locally before submitting a deposit and joining the validator registry.
+A validator must initialize many parameters locally before submitting a deposit and joining the validator registry.

 #### BLS public key